Thumbposition: Why Is It Hard ? What Are The Difficulties ?

 1: UNCOMFORTABLE, UNNATURAL, AWKWARD AND STRAINED POSTURES

-But it gets worse: we are often obliged to use hand postures that don’t just feel unusual but really are strange, contorted and strained.
+But it gets worse: we are often obliged to use hand postures that don’t just feel unusual but really are strange, strained and sometimes even wildly contorted.
 The next step in the progression towards increasing contortion occurs when the second/third finger whole-tone is combined with a whole-tone interval between the first and second fingers (giving a major third interval between first and third fingers).
 Now our hand discomfort increases even more, especially for small hands and especially in the lower thumb positions:

 In the above example, our thumb was comfortably placed one tone behind the first finger.
 One of the most uncomfortable thumbposition postures occurs when we take this same first/third finger major-third extension but now combine it with a semitone interval (crush) between our thumb and first finger: This contorted hand posture is not only extremely uncomfortable (for small hands) but also extremely common.
 Sometimes we can avoid this awkward position by refingering the passage (as in the second example).
 These alternative fingerings can be useful in fast passages (as above) but are especially important in expressive passages in order to allow the hand to do vibrato.
 But often we can’t avoid these postures and will just need to adapt our hand to them through diligent practice.
-A more detailed look at these types of problems can be found by clicking on the Extensions in Thumbposition link.
+A more detailed look at these types of problems can be found by clicking on the Extensions in Thumbposition link and we will look more at the poor contorted first finger lower down on this page.
 For practice material for working on these uncomfortable finger configurations featuring major thirds between the first and third fingers, click on the following highlighted links.

 Firstfinger/Thirdfinger Major Third With Thumb One Tone Behind: REPERTOIRE EXCERPTS